Contact TDs and Ministers

 Sample/Template email text

-Dear [Deputy/Councillor] [Last Name],
+Dear [Deputy/Minister] [Last Name],

+For decades, West Cork’s coastal waters have supported a vibrant and diverse marine ecosystem.
+This richness has long been a source of local pride, attracting visitors from across Ireland and beyond to experience our whales, dolphins, seabirds, and abundant marine life.
 But in recent years, we have witnessed a dramatic and deeply troubling shift.
 The once-thriving marine wildlife that characterised our coast is disappearing — not because of natural cycles, but due to the systematic removal of sprat, a vital forage species, by a handful of large, locally owned industrial trawlers.

 Sprat are small, but their ecological role is enormous.
 As a keystone forage fish, they are the linchpin of the inshore marine food web.
-Without them, everything unravels — and we are now witnessing the results: collapsing biodiversity, disappearing wildlife, and increasing economic uncertainty for those dependent on marine tourism, angling, whale watching, and other sustainable coastal enterprises.
+Without them, everything unravels — and we are witnessing the results: collapsing biodiversity, disappearing wildlife, and increasing economic uncertainty for those dependent on marine tourism, angling, whale watching, and other sustainable coastal enterprises.

 As your constituent, I respectfully urge you to:

-• Ensure the interests of coastal communities, marine tourism operators, responsible inshore fishers, and the broader public are placed ahead of the short-term gains of a small number of industrial fishing interests.
+- Ensure the interests of coastal communities, marine tourism operators, responsible inshore fishers, and the broader public are placed ahead of the short-term gains of a small number of industrial fishing interests.

 We still have time to act — but the window is closing.
 Without immediate intervention, we risk permanent damage to one of Ireland’s most precious natural assets.